Massey scientists critical to coronavirus test device fear for their jobs

 It's designed for mobile, real-time polymerase chain reaction (PCR) testing – and there's growing interest from around the world in it being used to diagnose to coronavirus infections.

-Pickering has already tried it on Covid-19 sequences validated by the US Centers for Disease Control and Prevention.
+Pickering has already tried it on Covid-19 sequences validated by the United States Centres for Disease Control and Prevention.

 He ultimately hopes to see it play a role in curbing the spread of Covid-19, through rapidly deploying it at schools, hospitals and workplaces – and returning positive or negative results to suspected cases in as little as 40 minutes.